j4imefoo/nokyc/README.md

 ## Configuration

-We can modify the following parameters in our script nokyc.py:
+We can modify the following parameters in the `nokycconfig.ini` configuration file:

 - `TOR_PORT`: The local Tor SOCKS5 port to use, usually 9050 in case of Tor daemon or 9150 for Tor browser.
 - `avoid_methods`: A list of payment methods to hide in order to get a cleaner output.
 Methods should be specified in all lower case.